justinnoor/pfhowto/README.md

 pass out inet proto icmp icmp-type $icmp4_messages
 ```

 Now it's time to test our ruleset, and make a copy of it.
+For the sake of tidiness, from here forward we will no longer rewrite the entire ruleset as we expand on it.
+We have placed our complete sample rulesets at the end of the tutorial.
+Feel free to look at them anytime.

 Use the `-nvf` flags to `pfctl` to take a dry run:
 ```super_user